-New coronavirus variant – Key questions answered
+New coronavirus variant – key questions answered

 This includes looking at whether it produces the same antibody response, how it reacts to the vaccine, and modelling the new strain.

-It could take up to two weeks for this thorough process to be complete.
+It could take up to two weeks for this process to be complete.

 COG-UK is carrying out random sequencing of positive samples across the UK to compile a sequencing coverage report, which is sent to each of the four public health agencies each week.